Higher-order Hermite numbers: Properties and applications to evolution problems: Second order Hermite numbers

-A more computationally useful form of this solution can be obtained by the Gauss-Weierstrass transform \cite{BDLSA}, as shown in the following example: \begin{eg} The exponential operator in equation \eqref{hneq16} can be written as:
+A more computationally useful form of this solution can be obtained by the Gauss-Weierstrass transform \cite{BDLSA}, as shown in the following result: \begin{prop} For the exponential operator $e^{y\partial_{x}^{4}}$, the following integral representation holds: